linebender/parley/README.md

 at your option.

-Some files used for tests are under different licenses.
+Some files used for tests and benchmarks are under different licenses.
 See `./parley_dev/README.md` for details.

 [Rust code of conduct]: https://www.rust-lang.org/policies/code-of-conduct